Trump's First Foreign Trip As President Will Be To Meet Putin, Natch

-With everything that’s gone down regarding Donald Trump and Russia — especially the hacking of the U.S. election, carried out by the latter to aid the Republican nominee — one would think that he’d chill out after taking office.
+With everything that’s gone down regarding Donald Trump and Russia — especially the hacking of the U.S. election, carried out by the latter in an effort to aid the Republican nominee — one would think that he’d chill out after taking office.
 Maybe keep his distance and not be Captain Obvious?
 Silly rabbit.
 Trump even acknowledged the hacking last week (for the first time), and he admonished Vladimir Putin in the process, but now, a report claims that he’ll meet with Vlad the Bad in person.

 Not only that, but Trump has decided that his first international trip as president will be to Russia.
 This seems symbolic, somehow, but Trump’s made no secret of hoping to improve relations between the countries.
-Yet this is an oddly timed announcement after the release of the “Golden Showers” file that alleges Trump hired peeing Russian prostitutes, along with many other more damning claims.
+Yet this is an oddly timed report after the release of the “Golden Showers” file that alleges Trump hired peeing Russian prostitutes, along with many other more damning claims.
 According to the Sunday Times, Trump is pushing forward with sort-of diplomacy, and he and Putin will discuss nukes:

 Donald Trump is planning to hold a summit with Vladimir Putin within weeks of becoming president — emulating Ronald Reagan’s Cold War deal-making in Reykjavik with Mikhail Gorbachev.